Novogrudok: Jewish history

 Novogrudok had been an important Jewish centre.
 It was home to the Novardok yeshiva, founded by Rabbi Yosef Yozel Horwitz in 1896.
 It was the hometown of Rabbi Yechiel Michel Epstein and the Harkavy Jewish family, including Yiddish lexicographer Alexander Harkavy.
-Before the war, the population was 20,000, approximately half Jewish and half Gentile.
+Before the war, the population was 20,000, approximately half of whom were Jews.
 Meyer Meyerovitz and Meyer Abovitz were then the rabbis there.
 During a series of "actions" in 1941, the Germans killed all but 550 of the approximately 10,000 Jews.
 (The first mass murder of Novogrudok's Jews occurred in December 1941.)
 Those not killed were sent into slave labour.